KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/monsters/index.rst

    * - The Chimera
      - A fire-breathing three-headed monster with heads of a lion, goat, and snake.
 Half lion body and goat behind, with a long snake tail.
-     - If one saw this creatue, it was an omen for shipwrecks, volcanoes, and other disasters.
+     - If one saw this creature, it was an omen for shipwrecks, volcanoes, and other disasters.
    * - Centaur
      - Head and torso of a man, and the body of a horse